Seminorm estimates and joint ergodicity for pairwise independent Hardy sequences: Introduction

-Despite ongoing progress in the recent years \cite{BLS16, DFKS22, DKS23, DKS22, FrKu22a, FrKu22b}, the joint ergodicity classification problem remains challenging and open.
-Our contribution to this question consists in the following. \begin{theorem} All pairwise independent Hardy sequences of polynomial growth satisfy the necessary and sufficient joint ergodicity criteria proposed in Problem~\ref{C: joint ergodicity conjecture}. \end{theorem} Theorem~\ref{T: joint ergodicity} contains both Theorem~\ref{T: Joint ergodicity for weakly mixing transformations} and the second parts of Theorem~\ref{T: joint ergodicity for strongly independent Hardy sequences} and \ref{T: Krat control} as special cases, and it vastly extends previously known joint ergodicity results.
+Despite ongoing progress in the recent years \cite{BLS16, DFKS22, DKS22, DKS23, FrKu22b, FrKu22a}, the joint ergodicity classification problem remains challenging and open.
+Our contribution to this question consists in the following. \begin{theorem}[{Resolution of Problem \ref{Pr: joint ergodicity problem} for pairwise independent Hardy sequences}] \end{theorem} Theorem~\ref{T: joint ergodicity} contains both Theorem~\ref{T: Joint ergodicity for weakly mixing transformations} and the second parts of Theorem~\ref{T: joint ergodicity for strongly independent Hardy sequences} and \ref{T: Krat control} as special cases, and it vastly extends previously known joint ergodicity results.